In a galaxy named Portes du Soleil, you’ll find a ski resort

 No worries If you’re not quite fit enough, as you can split this Grand Slam challenge into 3 or 4 separate stages!

-Try a bike with XXL tyres for all seasons
+Try a bike for all seasons with XXL tyres

 Whatever the season, mud or snow needn’t stop you from enjoying those pedalling pleasures!
 No route is too slippery for the grip of your fatbike’s enormous tyres.
 In summer, you can take to the slopes and trails with this amazing machine.
 And to enjoy an even wider choice of routes, you can take your fatbike on the Chavannes and Nauchets chairlifts in the Chavannes sector.
-Access to the Mont-Chéry lift is also allowed for bikes weighing less than 25 kg.
+Access to the Mont-Chéry gondola lift is also allowed for bikes weighing less than 25 kg.

 And in winter ?
 A whole new experience awaits you when there’s snow on the ground.
 You’ll discover sensations of comfort and stability that make it every bit as exhilarating!
 Throughout the season, the resort organises free sessions to introduce you to this activity.
 The Intersport shop (at the bottom of the Chavannes lifts) proposes fatbike rentals along with plenty of tips to help you get started.

 Sign your toddler up for the cutest event of the year